trextozyne/terraform-VPC/README.md

-## terraform-VPC
+## terraform-Docker
-A simple terraform to create a VPC
+Using terraform to create an EC2 instance in a VPC and deploy Docker to it using UserData